2013 Sundance Film Festival: Awards

 For the first time since 2009, the same film won the top awards from judges and audiences.
 Fruitvale won both the U.S. Dramatic Grand Jury Prize, and the U.S. Dramatic Audience Award.
 Blood Brother also won both top prizes in the U.S. Documentary competition, the Grand Jury Prize and the Audience Award.

 Juries

 Nineteen of the jury members, which award prizes to films, were announced on December 19, 2012.
-The 5 members of the Alfred P. Sloan Jury, which will also took part in the Science in Film Forum Panel, were announced on January 17, 2013.
+The 5 members of the Alfred P. Sloan Jury, which would also take part in the Science in Film Forum Panel, were announced on January 17, 2013.
 Presenters of awards are followed by asterisks: